 Pay my tax!

-An overseas-based candidate who faced a home-country tax bill if they relocated to Singapore recently demanded that the bank pick up the tab, says Richard Aldridge, a director at recruiters Black Swan Group in Singapore.
+An overseas-based candidate who faced a home-country tax bill if they relocated to Singapore recently demanded that the bank pick up the tab, says Richard Aldridge, APAC MD of recruiters Black Swan Group in Singapore.
 Unfortunately for him, this is not 2007 when such things sometimes did happen.
 “He said, ‘I’d like the bank to pay my foreign tax bill, or at least make up for it in a pay uplift’.
 He wanted a ridiculous nett take-home salary, so needless to say his application didn’t progress.”

 Image credit: ridvan_celik, Getty